Pay for what

 $8/month harness.

-Connect an OpenRouter key and Critique switches chat plus sandbox-native OpenCode PR review to your account.
-We run the product harness; OpenRouter bills the raw model calls directly to you.
+Connect an OpenRouter key and/or a CrofAI (nahcrof) key in Settings.
+Critique switches chat and sandbox-native OpenCode PR review to your provider — OpenRouter at openrouter.ai or Crof at crof.ai/v1.
+We run the product harness; your provider bills the raw model calls.
+When both keys are saved, Crof takes precedence.

 E2B sandboxes, OpenCode orchestration, streaming chat, GitHub check runs, repository retrieval, logs, usage ledgers, and secure encrypted key handling.